5 min read

 Psalm 40:1 — "I waited patiently for the Lord; he inclined to me and heard my cry."

 Waiting is one of the most powerful things you can do — and one of the hardest.
-Because waiting kills your desire to control.
+It kills the desire to control.
 It forces your will to loosen its grip.
+Psalm 40 pictures this as being stuck in a miry bog: the more you struggle, the deeper you sink.
+That's what depression feels like.
+That's what burnout feels like.
+Your will is sometimes the worst component of the situation.

 "Your will is actually the worst component of this situation.
 The more you wrestle, the more you sink further."

 And notice what God heard: not a well-formed prayer.
 A cry.
-Sometimes your tears, your silence, your wordless ache — that's a clearer prayer than anything you could eloquently say.
+Your tears, your silence, your wordless ache — that's a clearer prayer than anything you could eloquently say.
 God leans in to that.

 2. The end goal is His praise, not your relief.

 Psalm 40:3 — once God lifts you from the miry bog, He puts a new song in your mouth.
-Not so you can tell your testimony.
-Not so people can see how faithful you are.
-The end goal of prayer is always the praise of His glory.
+The end goal of prayer is always the praise of His glory — not your testimony, not a demonstration of your faith.

 "Sometimes He wants you to wait until your ego dies.
 Until you know — finally — you've got nothing to solve.
 You have no power to solve the problem.
 And when God answers, that's where the genuine gratitude comes."